dino1729/LLM_QA_Bot/README.md

 - [License](#license)

 ## Overview
 LLM_QA_Bot centralizes knowledge ingestion and retrieval.
 Upload a document, paste a link, or point to a video; the bot extracts transcripts or text, chunkifies content through LlamaIndex, builds local vector/summary stores, and surfaces actionable answers through conversational agents.
 The Memory Palace feature can persist what you analyze into Supabase for long-term personal search, while the integrated chat tabs let you pivot between Azure OpenAI, Gemini, Cohere, Groq, LiteLLM, and local Ollama deployments.
-Additional planners, generators, and a Bhavagad Gita chatbot extend the workspace beyond Q&A.
+Additional planners and generators extend the workspace beyond Q&A.

+## Quickstart
+1. Create and activate a virtual environment: `python -m venv .venv && source .venv/bin/activate`.
+2. Install dependencies: `pip install -r requirements.txt`.
+3. Copy and edit config: `cp config/config.example.yml config/config.yml`, then add your provider keys (or use `config/.env` for secrets).
+4. Launch the main Gradio UI: `python gradio_ui_full.py` (see [Running the App](#running-the-app) for Azure-focused or Docker options).
+5. Run the test suite when changing code: `pytest tests -v` (fixtures mock external services, so tests run offline).

 ## Feature Highlights